siminapasat/smarthotel360/README.md

 We are happy to release of SmartHotel360 iOS Swift.
 This release intends to share a simplified version of SmartHotel360 reference sample app used at Microsoft Build 2018.

-SmartHotel360 is a fictitious smart hospitality company showcasing the future of connected travel:
+SmartHotel360 is a fictitious smart hospitality company showcasing the future of connected travel.

 # SmartHotel360 Repos
 For this reference app scenario, we built several consumer and line-of-business apps and an Azure backend.
 You can find all SmartHotel360 repos in the following locations: